Skip to main content

 In some instances, the solution will be to extend what is already present in the distribution, e.g. extending an existing Gutenberg block; tweaking an integration; or allowing additional configuration when importing or exporting feeds.
 In other instances, the solution will be to extend the central distribution with a third-party plugin.
 The addition of a third-party plugin is subject to thorough evaluation by the Web Presence Committee, ensuring compliance with not only Computer Security requirements and recommendations, but also elements such as data privacy, accessibility, license(s), and similar.
 It is, moreover, required that the requested feature(s) benefit more than just a single website.

-Everything will be managed centrally, and transparently for end users.
+Everything will be managed centrally and transparently for end users.

-Thus, no customisations (theme, plugins, integrations) are allowed on the central infrastructure, apart from well justified use-cases who plan to actively develop their sites.
+In conclusion, no customisations (theme, plugins, integrations) are allowed on the central infrastructure, apart from well justified use-cases who plan to actively develop their sites.
 For those, as mentioned above, an explicit exception must be sought from the Web Governance Board (see https://governance.web.cern.ch/) before initiating development.
 The website owner(s) must further accept that it will be their sole responsibility to ensure compatibility or fix any issues that might arise.

 The following rules apply to websites who have received an explicit exception: